ExpenseIn uses a powerful CSV building tool that can be easily customised so data exported from ExpenseIn can be imported directly into Sage 50.

 If you are recording Projects in Sage 50, you should use the same tracking name for these in ExpenseIn.

-If you have any analysis codes in addition to departments or projects that you wish to capture, then these will need to be set up as a Custom Field.
+If you have any cost centres in addition to departments or projects that you wish to capture, then these will need to be set up as a Custom Field.

 Navigate to Custom Fields in Admin.